szabgab/slides/value/intro.md

 * [Lean Thinking: Banish Waste and Create Wealth in Your Corporation](https://www.amazon.com/Lean-Thinking-Corporation-Revised-Updated/dp/0743249275) by James P. Womack and Daniel T. Jones.
 * [The Fifth Discipline: The Art & Practice of The Learning Organization](https://www.amazon.com/Fifth-Discipline-Practice-Learning-Organization/dp/0385517254) by Peter M. Senge.
 * [Beyond Legacy Code](https://pragprog.com/book/dblegacy/beyond-legacy-code) by David Scott Bernstein.
+* [Switch: How to Change Things When Change Is Hard](https://www.amazon.com/Switch-Change-Things-When-Hard/dp/0385528752) by Chip Heath and Dan Heath
+* [Drive: The Surprising Truth About What Motivates Us](https://www.amazon.com/Drive-Surprising-Truth-About-Motivates-ebook/dp/B004P1JDJO) by Daniel H. Pink

 Videos